jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 That is: sexual fulfillment is available for everyone, provided you get your head on straight, whether or not a long-term relationship was what you wanted.

-This view was abetted throughout much of the psychology world, which generally bought into the underlying premise; sex was viwed as just another *need*, like eating and sleep.
-So it was thought the legitimization of sex should have improved the lives of all.
-It probably didn't seem impractical, either; as there are roughly the same number of men and women, and since therapists have plenty of patients both male and female complaining about loneliness and an inability to get in relationships, it seemed obvious that solving this issue was as easy as everyone getting enough therapy to eliminate their baggage and pair the hell up already.
+This view has been abetted through a host of popular psychologists, who generally bought into the underlying premise.
+Sex is viwed as just another *need*, like eating and sleep, so its legitimization of sex is commonsense and should improves the lives of all.
+Mathematically, it doesn't seem impractical; there are roughly the same number of men and women, and since therapists have plenty of patients both male and female complaining about loneliness and an inability to get in relationships, it seems obvious that solving this issue is as easy as everyone getting enough therapy to eliminate their baggage and pair the hell up already.

 Unfortunately, "enough for everyone" turns out to be mathematically impossible, and the fact that so few people saw this betrays the individualistic nature of American society.
-As advice given to single individuals it seems reasonable; in the heterosexual dating world as a system for everyone as a whole, it does not work.
+As advice given to single individuals it seems reasonable; in the heterosexual dating system for everyone as a whole, it does not work.

 To illustrate why this is, I'll use
 Tinder, a widely used dating as a proxy for the world